In the beginning

 In 2003, the international bachelor programme (IBA) – an English-language bachelor programme with a recruitment target of 50 per cent of students from outside the Netherlands – was established.
 From 2006, all master programmes have been taught in English.

+In keeping with its highly international approach, RSM actively recruits students from all over the world for all of its programmes.
 RSM’s services have been available in mainland China since 2015, when the RSM China Office opened in Chengdu.
 The RSM China office offers a range of services to prospective students, corporate partners, and alumni, based in mainland China.

 - information and application guidance for BSc, MSc and MBA programmes